A Perfect 10 Day Thailand Itinerary

 » Wat Arun

-On top of that it will go through some of the great nightlife options that Bangkok has to offer such as Khao San Road and Sky Bar, among others.
+On top of that you can take advantage of some of the great nightlife options that Bangkok has to offer such as Khao San Road and Sky Bar, among others.

 There are so many different areas and hotels to choose from when deciding where to stay in the city.
 Here is a list of some top rated ones.
 To check out more feel free to browse through Booking.com for the best deals.